 Use Cases of SOQL

-Whether to use SOQL or not depends upon various considerations, most important of which are the requirements of the users in the enterprise.
+Whether to use SOQL or not depends upon various considerations, the most important of which are the requirements of the users in the enterprise.
 Generally, SOQL is used when it is known that data is placed in specific objects.
 Other considerations may include:

 • Extract data from either a single object or multiple objects which are associated with each other.